The effects of climate change

 The Antarctic ice sheet is the largest single mass of ice on earth, accounting for around 90% of all fresh water on the earth's surface and spanning almost 14 million sq km.
 This ice plays a vitally important role in influencing the world’s climate, reflecting back the sun’s energy and helping to regulate global temperatures.
 Parts of the west Antarctic Peninsula are among the fastest-warming places on earth.
 Even small-scale melting is likely to have significant effects on global sea level rise.

-Climate Change and Forests
+Climate change and oceans

 Forests are vitally important as they soak up carbon dioxide, the main greenhouse gas responsible for global warming, and help regulate the world’s climate.
 They’re also home to countless plant and animal species.
 We’re working with communities, local governments and businesses to ensure the world’s forests are protected.

 How forests are effected by climate change

 Impacts vary in different kinds of forests.
 Sub-Arctic boreal forests are likely to be particularly badly affected, with tree lines gradually retreating north as temperatures rise.
 In tropical forests such as the Amazon, where there’s abundant biodiversity, even modest levels of climate change can cause high levels of extinction.